 Tim O'Reilly is the founder and CEO of O'Reilly Media Inc. His original business plan was simply "interesting work for interesting people," and that's worked out pretty well.
 He publishes books, runs conferences, invests in early-stage startups, urges companies to create more value than they capture, and tries to change the world by spreading and amplifying the knowledge of innovators.
 Tim is also a partner at O'Reilly AlphaTech Ventures, O'Reilly's early stage venture firm, and is on the board of Safari Books Online, PeerJ, Code for America, and Maker Media, which was recently spun out from O'Reilly Media.
 Maker Media's Maker Faire has been compared to the West Coast Computer Faire, which launched the personal computer revolution.

 Vonnie Estes has spent her career with a passion for agriculture and sustainability.
-Currently she is Vice President of Business Development at Caribou Biosciences.
+Currently a consultant, she was most recently she was Vice President of Business Development at Caribou Biosciences.
 Caribou Biosciences develops technology-based solutions for cellular engineering and analysis based on the CRISPR-Cas9 technology platform.Vonnie has held leadership roles at prominent companies including DuPont, Monsanto, and Syngenta.
 She has also worked with small start-ups and venture funds to identify and commercialize applied science.
 Her vision is to use new technologies to create revolutionary products in food and ag that are good for people and the planet.